 - Indirect influence on sustainability related issues: As owners, we have an active dialog with the portfolio companies regarding the management of sustainability issues and risks, such as the impact on the climate and environment, health, safety, bribery and corruption, as well as human rights.

-In order to sensitize the organization of internal rules, regular trainings are being held and internal regulations are available on Investor's intranet.
-Investor's internal regulations are monitored and updated as needed, at least annually.
+In order to sensitize the organization of internal rules, regular trainings are being held and internal rules are available on Investor's intranet.
+Investor’s internal rules are monitored continuously and updated at least annually.